 How To Make The Best Mason Jar PiesJump to Recipe

-This recipe makes six 4 oz. mason jar pumpkin pies.
+This recipe makes eight 4 oz. mason jar pumpkin pies (depending on how high you fill them).
 I lined each jar with a circle of dough that serves as the crust.
 And I topped each pie with a dough leaf.
 This was just the right amount of pie to crust ratio.

 And if you like pumpkin pie, be sure to check out my recipe for Gingersnap Pumpkin Pie.
 The combination is to die for!

 Make the pate brisee and divide the dough in half.
 Freeze or save one half for a later use.
 Roll out the dough and using the top of a mason jar, cut out eight circles.
 One for each mason jar.